GoodGuy3690/-/README.md

-# this is my website
+# i'm just making this to try out GitHub Pages.